 The Company generally enters into contractual agreements with third-party vendors who provide research and development, manufacturing, and other services in the ordinary course of business.
 Some of these contracts are subject to milestone-based invoicing and services are completed over an extended period of time.
 The Company records liabilities under these contractual commitments when it determines an obligation has been incurred, regardless of the timing of the invoice.
-This process involves reviewing open contracts and purchase orders, communicating with applicable Company personnel to identify services that have been performed on its behalf and estimating the level of service performed and the associated cost incurred for the service when the Company has not yet been invoiced or otherwise notified of actual cost.
+The Company record liabilities under these contractual commitments when the Company determines an obligation has been incurred, regardless of the timing of the invoice.
+This process involves reviewing open contracts and purchase orders, communicating with its applicable personnel to identify services that have been performed on its behalf and estimating the level of service performed and the associated cost incurred for the service when the Company has not yet been invoiced or otherwise notified of actual cost.
 The majority of service providers invoice the Company monthly in arrears for services performed.
 The Company makes estimates of accrued expenses as of each balance sheet date in its financial statements based on the facts and circumstances.
 The Company periodically confirms the accuracy of its estimates with the service providers and makes adjustments if necessary.
 Examples of estimated accrued expenses include:

-- fees paid to Clinical Research Organization ("CROs") in connection with preclinical and toxicology studies and clinical trials; - fees paid to investigative sites in connection with clinical trials; - fees paid to contract manufacturers in connection with the production of our raw materials, drug substance and drug products; and - professional fees.
+- fees paid to Clinical Research Organization ("CROs") in connection with preclinical and toxicology studies and clinical trials; - fees paid to investigative sites in connection with clinical trials; - · fees paid to contract manufacturers in connection with the production of our raw materials, drug substance and drug products; and - · professional fees.

 The Company bases its expenses related to clinical trials on its estimates of the services received and efforts expended pursuant to contracts with multiple research institutions and CROs that conduct and manage clinical trials on the Company's behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
-In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort to be expended in each period.
+In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort expended in each period.
 If the actual timing of the performance of services or the level of effort varies from the estimate, the Company will adjust the accrual accordingly.
-Accrued expenses as of September 30, 2012 and December 31, 2011 included \$5,861 and \$8,622, respectively, of research and development costs.
+Accrued expenses as of March 31, 2013 and December 31, 2012 included \$2,653 and \$6,573, respectively, of research and development costs.